cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Force (For)

-Force represents a character\'s physical strength, toughness, and resilience.
+Force represents a character's physical strength, toughness, and resilience.
 A character with high Force is capable of carrying heavy loads, breaking through obstacles, and enduring harsh conditions.
 This attribute is essential for characters who rely on melee combat or need